Remote Work Was Supposed to Feel Better — Why It Quietly Drains You Instead

 2. Blurred Boundaries: The House Becomes the Office

-When your office is three steps from your kitchen, your nervous system never fully clocks out.
+When your office is three steps from your kitchen, your brain never fully clocks out.

 You: